Skip to main content

 1 x PCIe x16, 1 x M.2 Key B, 1 x M.2 Key E, 1 x M.2 Key M (All Gen3), 2 x SATA3

-*This last one adds ECC memory support when a XEON (or Pentium) CPU is installed
+*This last one adds ECC memory support when an XEON (or Pentium) CPU is installed

 *Beware: Other chipset motherboards DO NOT support XEONs unless they are specifically designed for XEON support (which is different to how the desktop chipsets worked in the past...refer to previous sections).